Name: Jenny Kaczorowski

 Unbidden, an image rose before her eyes.
-She squeezed them shut to block out the terrifying vision, but the nightmare remained.
-Lily under the surface of the river, a modern Ophelia caught in the current.
-Her eyes, once to vibrant and full of life, stare back black and empty.
-Her fair skin stood in sharp contrast against the dark, murky water.
-Her golden hair spread around her like the rays of a halo in a Renaissance painting.
+She squeezed them shut to block out the vision, but the nightmare remained.
+Lily under the river, a modern Ophelia caught in the current.
+Her black and empty eyes stared at nothing.
+The golden strands of her hair spread around her like the rays of a halo in a Renaissance painting.

 After so long, she’d almost learned to believe them.

 But this time it was real.
 Lily had drowned.
-And Emma knew it wasn’t an accident.
+And no matter what anyone said, Emma knew it wasn’t an accident.

 Gabriel eased his body into the kitchen and closed the door behind him.
 He held his breath until the deadbolt slid into place.
 His eyes darted around the darkened room, illuminated only by the pale green of the florescent lights under the cabinets.

 An empty wine glass stood in the sink, collecting water dripping from the faucet.
-A droplet hit the glass and he pivoted, ready to react to any real or perceived danger.
-The rest of the house remained still and silent.
+A droplet hit the glass with a soft splash.
+He pivoted, ready to react, but the rest of the house remained still and silent.

 He doubted his clumsy attempt to sneak in had gone unnoticed, yet he didn’t hear the telltale creak of his mother’s bedroom door or the soft padding sound of her footsteps along the hallway.
 He slipped into the bathroom.

-He leaned against the sink and brushed his hair back to check for visible cuts or bruises – anything that might draw his mother’s attention.
+Leaning against the sink, he brushed his hair back to check for visible cuts or bruises – anything that would draw his mother’s attention.

-He peeled away his shirt and winced as the blood-encrusted fabric covering his back pulled against his skin.
+His blood-encrusted shirt pulled against his skin as he peeled it away.
 Two ragged scars ran along his shoulder blades, bloody and hot to the touch.
 A bruise spread across his neck, seeping up from his chest and shoulder.
 He pressed against the dark purple splotch and winced.

-He cringed at his mother’s voice.
+His mother’s voice made him cringe.
 “One minute, Mom.
 I’m about to take a shower.”
-He threw a towel over his shoulders and stuck his head into the hallway.
+Throwing a towel over his bare shoulders, he stuck his head into the darkened hallway.